 Tributes paid to ‘inspirational’ Baroness May Blood, who has died aged 84

-As a teenager the Baroness challenged Belfast mill bosses on behalf of a largely female workforce for better money and hours.
+As a teenager she challenged Belfast mill bosses on behalf of a largely female workforce for better money and hours.

-Many paid tribute to her community work to tackle unemployment in west Belfast, as well as her efforts to strive for peace in Northern Ireland.
+Politicians and trade unionists praised her community work in tackling unemployment in west Belfast, as well as promoting integrated education and striving for peace in Northern Ireland.

 The Integrated Education Fund (IEF) said that it was that desire for peace that drove her to do “exceptional things for so many people”.